kkruecke/cplus-documentation/notes/rvalue-lvalue.rst

    f(SomeClass());

 The parameter x is a reference to an rvalue that refers to a temporary SomeClass instantiated at the point f is invoked.
-But within the body of the  function f, *x* is an lvalue because it has a name. x refers to a object about to die, but x itself is not about to die.
-It exists within the execution lifetime of body of f.
-This fact will have important implications later when move constructors and move assignment operators are introduced.
+But within the body of f, *x* is an lvalue because it has a name. x refers to a object about to die, an rvalue, but x itself is not about to die.
+It will exist for the lifetime of f.
+This fact, that can rvalue reference parameter is itself an lvalue, will have important implications later when move constructors and move assignment operators are introduced.